 I. Early History

-Etak and the Etak Navigator™ were the brainchild of Stan Honey, an engineer and entrepreneur whose passion was .
+Etak Inc. was the brainchild of Stan Honey, an engineer and entrepreneur whose passion was transoceanic yacht racing and navigation.
 His engineering training and familiarity with hardware and software let him apply innovative techniques to the art of ocean navigation and it was this experience that led him to conceive a new and unique concept for a land navigation device.

-In 1983, while working as a research engineer at SRI International, he had the opportunity to crew as the navigator for in the TransPac Race between Los Angeles and Honolulu.
+In 1983, while working as a research engineer at SRI International, he had the opportunity to crew as the navigator for Nolan Bushnell in the TransPac Race between Los Angeles and Honolulu.
 Nolan, the inventor of Pong, the first successful video game, had substantial capital from the sale of his company, Atari.
 Nolan offered Stan seed money to start Etak and develop his navigation concepts.

 A Different Concept for Navigation

-.
+In the 70’s and early 80’s several efforts around the world were underway to build navigation devices for automobiles,,,.
 This was before the GPS satellite system was complete and long before GPS receivers were small, low power, cheap and broadly available for civilian use.
 The aerospace industry had solved the problems of accurate air and space navigation without GPS; why not on land for the automobile?
 The then preferred approach was to reduce the cost of inertial navigation sensors, e.g., gyroscopes and accelerometers.
 Honey had a different concept – thinking that the emerging low-cost microprocessor and cheap dead reckoning sensors, along with a good and reliable map, adequate computational power and smart software would work better.
-At that time “” was proving that microprocessors and memory were unique in that they improved in speed and power while becoming ever cheaper.
+At that time “Moore’s law” was proving that microprocessors and memory were unique in that they improved in speed and power (number of transistors)while becoming ever cheaper.

-Stan’s experience in sea navigation had given him powerful insights into land navigation.
-He understood how ancient sailors had relied on dead reckoning (DR) for position determination and taking advantage of sightings (e.g. stars, lighthouses, land features, etc.) to update a dead reckoned position and reduce or eliminate accumulated uncertainties and errors.
+Honey’s experience in sea navigation had given him insights into land navigation.
+He understood how ancient sailors had relied on dead reckoning (DR), for position determination and taking advantage of sightings (e.g. stars, lighthouses, land features, etc.) to update a dead reckoned position and reduce or eliminate accumulated uncertainties and errors.
 He also knew how catastrophic an erroneous update could be and how careful a good sailor was before correcting a position based on such reference points.

 Unlike the open sea, land navigation has a wealth of additional navigational aids namely, the streets that cars drive on.
 A navigation system could store a map of streets and computerized “Map Matching” could then be used to update the DR position and reduce its inherent accumulated error.
-The idea was simply that a car is likely to be driving on a road and not slightly off the road, knocking down fences, pedestrians etc. Map matching was not unique to Etak, several European and Japanese companies were trying to develop land navigation based on the general concept of matching the current estimate of the car’s position to some object in a map.
-Stan and the Etak team brought in significant innovations within the concepts of probabilistic map matching.
-Stan remembered how ships could get into serious trouble by a blunder such as updating their estimated position based on erroneous outside information and assuming that their accuracy had improved when it actually had gotten worse.
-From this, Etak developed a form of map matching that was superior and different to contemporary methods, including Bosch’s EVA.
+The idea was simply that a car is likely to be driving on a road and not slightly off the road, knocking down fences, pedestrians etc. Map matching was not unique to Etak, several European, Japanese and even U.S. companies were trying to develop land navigation based on the general concept of matching the current estimate of the car’s position to some object in a map.
+Honey and the Etak team brought in significant innovations within the concepts of probabilistic map matching.
+Honey remembered how ships could get into serious trouble by a blunder such as updating their estimated position based on erroneous outside information and assuming that their accuracy had improved when it actually had gotten worse.
+From this, Etak developed a form of map matching that was superior to prior and contemporary methods being developed by Boeing (FLAIR), Marconi, (Landfall), French, Phillips (Carin) and others.

 Importance of the Digital Map